libinghui0000/libinghui0000.github.io/_pages/about.md

 ---

 My name is Binghui Li.
 I am a junior undergraduate at [Turing Class](https://cfcs.pku.edu.cn/english/research/turing_program/introduction1/index.htm), Peking University, where I am fortunate to be advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/).
 My research area is machine learning, with special interests in understanding deep learning and algorithms inspired by theoretical insights.
+If you are interested, please feel free to contact me!

 Publications & Preprints
 =====